Exile: Two Poems by Brenda Hillman1999

 A trio for soprano, double bass, and percussion commissioned by the California Association of Professional Music Teachers

 In the 1990s I composed music for a short film called "Psychological Closure."
 Created by filmmaker Steven Blum, this excellent movie earned a number of honors in various film festivals, as did the music in the 44th Annual Columbus International Film and Video Festival.
 The score became the basis for "Exile."
-Brenda Hillman is a renowned poet and a colleague of mine at Saint Mary's College of California.
-I'd long admired her poetry and was happy to set the two following poems, which I found both delightful and poignant:
+Brenda Hillman is a renowned poet and a colleague at Saint Mary's College of California.
+I'd long admired her poetry and was happy to set the two following poems, which I found poignant and musical:

 I had our story once but I lost it,